From our embark at the center of Amsterdam

 Q: Are beverages included?

 A: Beer & Wine are included at dinner.
 Other alcohol is not included but can be charged to your room.
 Soft Drinks, Coffee, Espresso Drinks, and Juice are all complimentary at meal times.

 Q: Which meals are included?

 A: During Santana’s earlier charters of Lueftner cruises the culinary staff appreciated our appetites as much as we appreciated their multi-course gourmet meals.
 A 5-star chef will curate a new menu for each meal, and will always include a surprising selection of local fruits and produce, regional specialties, the freshest-possible seafood, vegetarian options, and grilled-to-order meats.
 A changing assortment of desserts and pastries are produced aboard each day.
-Breakfast and Lunch are served buffet style, perfect for active cyclists.
+Breakfast and Lunch are served from a viewing queue, perfect for active cyclists.
 Dinner is a plated multi-course menu with plenty of gourmet options for all of our participants.

-Q: Does the Amadeus Brilliant have WiFi?
+Q: Does the Amadeus Brilliant offer WiFi?
 Does the ship have an elevator?

 Will there be menu selections for vegetarians, vegans and picky eaters?

 A: The easiest way to get help is by phoning or emailing Matt, who attended the 219 premiere and is happy to help answer your questions.